Cadmium: Safety

 Individuals and organizations have been reviewing cadmium's bioinorganic aspects for its toxicity.
 The most dangerous form of occupational exposure to cadmium is inhalation of fine dust and fumes, or ingestion of highly soluble cadmium compounds.
-Inhalation of cadmium fumes can result initially in metal fume fever, but may progress to chemical pneumonitis, pulmonary edema, and death.
+Inhalation of cadmium fumes can result initially in metal fume fever, but may progress to chemical pneumonitis, pulmonary edema, necrosis and death.

 Cadmium is also an environmental hazard.
 Human exposure is primarily from fossil fuel combustion, phosphate fertilizers, natural sources, iron and steel production, cement production and related activities, nonferrous metals production, and municipal solid waste incineration.
 Other sources of cadmium include bread, root crops, and vegetables.